fxboxed/eugo/content/greece/specials/beaches/_index.md

 Just be sure to bring your own supplies, as there are no facilities on the beach.

-You can discover more [Zakynthos beaches on your stay](https://www.tripadvisor.com/Attractions-g189398-Activities-c61-t199-Greece.html).

 > Visiting these beaches requires some planning.
 Check the wind conditions before heading to Golden Beach, and book your boat trip to Lalaria in advance. or Voutoumi, consider bringing water shoes, as the beach is pebbly.
 With a little preparation, you're in for some unforgettable adventures.